SM 32x150 [2xM8] / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these devices can complicate diagnosis in case of swallowing.

 Safety Precautions